pschool-in/curriculum/grammar/6-8/idioms-8.md

 *Speak of the devil*!
 Here he comes.

 The police had warned us to *let sleeping dogs lie* and move ahead with our lives.
-Ameer just let the *cat out of the bag* by revealing the gender of the baby.
+Ameer just let the *cat out of the bag* by revealing that he is dropping out of college.
 We had to identify the *elephant in the room* before we made a decision.
 The teacher asked us to quote the findings *in a nutshell*.
 Every word of what you say is worth its *weight in gold*.